 When is the right time to private refinance?

-Federal Loans Federal student loans should be refinanced only if you are done with your training, not planning on using PSLF and can receive a lower rate than the effective rate after the REPAYE subsidy is applied.
-Once federal loans have been refinanced with private loans, you are no longer eligible for these government programs, so it is critical to make sure that refinancing is the right decision for you.
+Federal student loans should be private refinanced only if you are done with your training, not planning on using PSLF and can receive a lower rate than the effective rate after the REPAYE subsidy is applied.
+Once federal loans have been private refinanced, you are no longer eligible for these government programs, so it is critical to make sure that private refinancing is the right decision for you.